daniel5151/gdbstub/README.md

 ## Examples

+### `armv4t`

-The included `armv4t` example shows how `gdbstub` can be used to add `gdb` debugging support to an (incredibly simple) ARMv4T-based emulator.
+The `armv4t` example shows how `gdbstub` can be used to add `gdb` debugging support to an (incredibly simple) ARMv4T-based emulator.
 See `examples/armv4t/README.md` for details.

+### `armv4t_multicore`

+A dual-core variation of the `armv4t` example.
+Implements `gdbstub`'s multithread extensions to enable per-core debugging.
+See `examples/armv4t_multicore/README.md` for details.

+## Real-World Examples

+There are already several projects which use `gdbstub`:

+- [rustyboyadvance-ng](https://github.com/michelhe/rustboyadvance-ng/) - Nintendo GameBoy Advance emulator and debugger
+- [microcorruption-emu](https://github.com/sapir/microcorruption-emu) - msp430 emulator for the microcorruption.com ctf
+- [clicky](https://github.com/daniel5151/clicky/) - An emulator for classic clickwheel iPods (dual-core ARMv4T SoC)
+- [ts7200](https://github.com/daniel5151/ts7200/) - An emulator for the TS-7200, a somewhat bespoke embedded ARMv4t platform

 ## Future Plans

 - Improve multiprocess / multi-thread / multi-core support
+    - Support thread-specific breakpoints
+    - Support non-stop mode?
+    - Support disabling multiprocess extensions on older GDB clients
 - Support addresses larger than 64-bits?
   - This would require plumbing-through the architecture's pointer size as a generic parameter into all the packet parsing code, which probably isn't _too_ difficult, just time consuming.